-How to lodge a complaint with the Ombudsman
+How to lodge a complaint with the New Zealand Ombudsman

-The Ombudsman is a special officer of Parliament who has wide-ranging powers to investigate decisions, recommendations and actions of public bodies, both in central and local government.
+The NZ Ombudsman is a special officer of the NZ Parliament who has wide-ranging powers to investigate decisions, recommendations and actions of public bodies, both in central and local government.

 The Ombudsmen also has the task of reviewing government decisions to refuse access to official information.

 The complaint may be written or oral, although if it is made orally it must be put in writing as soon as possible.
 There is no fee for making a complaint.

 You should make your complaint via the Ombudsman's website.

 The Ombudsman will consider whatever matters he or she thinks fit.
 The Ombudsman will inform the principal administrative officer of the agency in question that an investigation is being carried out.

 The proceedings or investigation are carried out in private and are privileged.
 You as a complainant do not have an automatic right to be heard.